Owen Sound Transportation Company: Ferry service to Manitoulin Island

-Throughout the 1927 season, Tackaberry operated the M.S.
-Alice on the run to Providence Bay.
+Throughout the 1927 season, Tackaberry operated the MS Alice on the run to Providence Bay.
 He was, however, unsatisfied with the performance of the ship.
 Anxious to dispose of her, Tackaberry sold the Alice to the Booth Fisheries Corporation of Canada Ltd. on April 3, 1928.
-Renamed M.S.
-Hibou to bring her in line with the other ships of the Dominion fleet (S.S.
-Caribou and S.S.
-Manitou -- "Hibou" being the French word for "owl"), she was operated for Booth by a subsidiary company, the Dominion Transportation Company Limited (DTC).
+Renamed MS Hibou to bring her in line with the other ships of the Dominion fleet (SS Caribou and SS Manitou -- "Hibou" being the French word for "owl"), she was operated for Booth by a subsidiary company, the Dominion Transportation Company Limited (DTC).
 She served Dominion's routes from Owen Sound to Manitoulin Island and the ports of Lake Huron's North Channel.